defold/defold.github.io/manuals/debugging-native-code-ios.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
-toc: ["Debugging on iOS/macOS","Xcode","Create Project","Launch the debugger","Debug symbols","Path mappings","Breakpoints","Notes","Check UUID of binary"]
+toc: ["Debugging on iOS/macOS","Xcode","Breakpoints","Notes","Check UUID of binary"]
 title: Debugging on iOS/macOS
 brief: This manual describes how to debug a build using Xcode.
 ---